AppleOctopus/Last-Word/README.md

 * [*] User can copy the link in the video playing page.

 The following **bonus** features are implemented:
+* [*] Polish the user login screen and customize facebook login button
 * [] User can play their video on Dailymotion if there is no file on device
 * [] User can set the password to protect their videos.
 * [] Change the VideoView to ExoPlayer